krutikkanzariya/krutikkanzariya/README.md

 ### Hi there 👋
+  I am krutik kanjariya.
+I am from Bhavnagar,Gujarat.
+Currently I am pursuing my B.Tech computer engineering degree from NIT,surat.My main interest lies in **Machine Learning** ans **deep Learning**.
+Also, I have some basic knowledge of Front-end development using React.js and bootstrap.
+I am always curious to learn something new.
 <!--
 **krutikkanzariya/krutikkanzariya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.